gsehwal/vuepress-toc/docs/welcome.md

 Switch to your browser and go to this URL: http://localhost:8080/

 You can see the Hello World.
-Here # means h1 tag equivalent to HTML.
+Here # means h1 tag equivalent to **HTML**.
 It is simple Markdown syntax.

 You can add the scripts to **package.json** file.
 ```bash